-Classify objects from a variety of cultural contexts, including those of Montana American Indians, into given categories; count the numbers of objects in each category and sort the categories by count.
+Classify objects into given categories; count the numbers of objects in each category and sort the categories by count.
+(Limit category counts to be less than or equal to 10.)

 Code Digital Student Experience Code Teacher Resources

 U12 Classify and Compare

 U19 Graphing Tic-Tac-Toe